New here? Start with the complete side hustle guide →

 The Core Pinterest Content Idea: Your Own Blog Posts

 Start here — always.
-Your own blog posts are your most valuable Pinterest content because they drive traffic directly to your site, where you can monetize it through affiliate links, ads, email sign-ups, and products.
+Your own blog posts are your most valuable Pinterest content because they drive traffic straight to your site, where you can earn from it through affiliate links, ads, email sign-ups, and products.

 The mistake most beginners make is creating one pin per blog post and moving on.
-One pin per post is leaving most of your content’s potential untapped.
+One pin per post leaves most of your content’s potential on the table.

-Each blog post can generate multiple pin variations:
+Each blog post can give you multiple pin variations:

-• Different headlines — the same post can be positioned different ways.
+• Different headlines — the same post can be angled different ways.
 A post about Pinterest keyword research could become “How to Find Pinterest Keywords in 5 Minutes,” “Pinterest Keyword Research for Beginners,” and “The Fastest Way to Find Pinterest Keywords Without Paid Tools.”
-Three different angles, three different search queries, same destination URL.
+Three angles, three search queries, same destination URL.

-• Different images — a lifestyle photo pin, a text-heavy graphic pin, and a bold color block pin for the same post will perform differently with different audiences.
-Creating all three costs 15 extra minutes and gives you three times the distribution opportunities.
+• Different images — a lifestyle photo pin, a text-heavy graphic pin, and a bold color block pin for the same post will land with different audiences.
+Making all three costs 15 extra minutes and gives you three times the chances to be found.

 • Different formats — static image, video pin, idea pin.
 Different Pinterest users engage with different formats.
-Covering more than one format per post gives you broader reach.
+Covering more than one per post widens your reach.

 The goal is to build a library of pin variations for every blog post — so your best content keeps getting fresh distribution month after month, not just in the week you published it.